ernanhughes/cellular-automata-book/chapters/Chapter_5_Practical_Applications.md

 ### Summary

 This chapter demonstrates how cellular automata can be applied to real-world problems, from modeling natural systems to solving algorithmic challenges.
 The examples provided serve as a foundation for building more complex and tailored systems.
 In the next chapter, we’ll explore cellular automata in generative design and art.
-Let me know if you’d like any refinements!